orangemug/sql-stamp/README.md

 ## Thanks
-Thanks to [Pearlshare](http://www.pearlshare.com) for supporting dev and [Oliver Brooks](https://github.com/oliverbrooks/) for help with design.
+Thanks to [Pearlshare](http://www.pearlshare.com) for supporting development and [Oliver Brooks](https://github.com/oliverbrooks/) for help with design.

 ## License